-Each half-day hunt at JCR includes a limit of birds to shoot for the hunting package you choose.
-In the 2 ½ hours you are in the field for hunting each morning or afternoon, your guide and his dogs will show you plenty of birds to achieve your limit.
+For "limited" bird hunts (upland style), hunters may shoot up to the limit of birds presented during their designated hunting period.
+Your guide and his dogs will show you plenty of birds to achieve your limit.
 Once your limit is shot, you may choose to continue shooting at very reasonable prices per bird shot.
 A “bird shot” is defined as any bird that is killed and bagged or wounded, whether or not the wounded bird is found.
 Hunters may choose to increase their limit in advance of going to the field or they may choose to continue hunting after their limit is met in the field.
 Charges for birds shot in excess of package limits will be added to the final invoice on a cost-per-bird basis.
 Feel free to discuss the “bird shot” definition with your guide before, during and after your hunt.

 Do you offer shooting instruction?

 Yes, we do offer shotgun shooting instructions.
 We maintain full-time shooting instructors for beginning and intermediate shooters.
 For more advanced shooters who want to polish their skill, a professional shooting instructor can be arranged with advance notice.
 All shooting instruction is done using clay targets.
 An appointment is required.